lama010101/guess-history/ARCHITECTURE_AND_CODE_GUIDELINES.md

 - **Context**: `src/contexts/GameContext.tsx`
   - Persists the active game snapshot to `localStorage` (`gh_active_game`) whenever room/game IDs, images, or round results change.
   - Hydrates stored snapshots on mount before falling back to Supabase, then clears local storage after authoritative data loads.
+- **Update (2025-10-25)**: Solo submissions now attempt an anonymous Supabase session when no user is present so `recordRoundResult()` can persist results.
+If all auth attempts fail, the round result still lands in local state (`roundResults` + `gh_active_game`) so the Round Results page doesn’t stall on “Preparing results…”.
+Remote persistence and achievements resume automatically once a session exists.
 - **Styles**: `index.css`
   - Applies `overscroll-behavior: contain` + `touch-action: manipulation` globally to reduce mobile pull-to-refresh and accidental gestures.